 Professional Skills: Scientific Presentation and Reporting

-Q: In a research paper, what is the purpose of the 'Abstract' section?
+Q: In a well-structured scientific report, what is the main purpose of the 'Abstract' section?

 Did You Know?